 \begin{proof} We have $N\cong S^k$ for some finite simple group $S$ and integer $k\ge 1.$ Assume that $S$ is nonabelian.
 It is well-known that $S$ has a nontrivial irreducible character $\theta$ that extends to $\Aut(S)$ and thus the irreducible character $\theta^k\in\Irr(N)$ extends to $\chi\in \Irr(G)$ (see \cite{TV12a}).
 Now $\chi$ is faithful by the uniqueness of $N$.
 Hence $|G|/\chi(1)=|H|/\varphi(1)$ for some $\varphi\in\Irr(H)$.
 It follows that $\varphi(1)=\theta(1)^k/|S|^k$.
 However, since $S$ is a finite nonabelian simple group, $\theta(1)<|S|$ and so $\varphi(1)=(\theta(1)/|S|)^k<1$, which is a contradiction.
 Therefore, $S$ is abelian and hence $N$ is an elementary abelian $r$-group for some prime $r$.
 The fact that $G$ is perfect follows from \cite[Theorem 2.3]{HM}. \end{proof}

-Assume the hypothesis and conclusion of Lemma \ref{lem:minimal-normal}.
-Since $N$ is a unique minimal normal subgroup of $G$ and is elementary abelian, $N\leq C_G(N)\unlhd G$.
-Since $G/N\cong H$ is a finite nonabelian simple group, either $C_G(N)=G$ and thus $G$ is a quasisimple group with center $N$ or $C_G(N)=N$.
-To handle the former case, we can use the following observation.
+Assume the hypothesis and the conclusion of Lemma \ref{lem:minimal-normal}.
+Since $N$ is the unique minimal normal subgroup of $G$ and is elementary abelian, $N\leq C_G(N)\unlhd G$.
+Since $G/N\cong H$ is a finite nonabelian simple group, either $C_G(N)=G$ and thus $G$ is a finite quasisimple group with center $N$ or $C_G(N)=N$.
+To handle the former case, we use the following observation.